 Legal Insurance

-Partners who want to take their relationship to the next level, both ceremoniously and legally, generally have two options: they can be united in marriage or a civil union.
+Partners who want to take their relationship to the next level generally have two options: marriage or a civil union.
 Both provide legal protections and can signify a couple's commitment to one another, but there are also some key distinctions between the two.

-If you and your partner aren’t sure which may be right for you, it’ll be helpful to learn about the similarities and differences between civil unions and marriages to make an informed decision.
-Read on to learn more.
+If you and your partner aren’t sure which may be right for you, read on to learn about the similarities and differences between civil unions and marriages so you can make an informed decision.

-A civil union (also known as a civil partnership) is a legal arrangement between two people that provides state-level protections.
-Though they have many of the same legal protections as a marriage, civil unions are only recognized by individual states rather than by federal law, like a marriage.
+A civil union (also known as a civil partnership) is a legal arrangement between two people that provides state-level legal protections.
+Though they have many of the same legal protections as a marriage, civil unions are recognized only by individual states rather than by federal law, unlike with a marriage.
 The benefits and rights granted by civil unions vary from state to state, and not all states recognize civil unions.1

 Before Obergefell v.
 Hodges — the 2015 Supreme Court ruling that made same-sex marriage legal across the United States2 — the only option for same-sex couples who wanted their relationship to be protected under state law were civil unions or domestic partnerships.